vim/vim/src/testdir/README.txt

 TO ADD A SCREEN DUMP TEST:

 Mostly the same as writing a new style test.
-Additonally, see help on "terminal-dumptest".
+Additionally, see help on "terminal-dumptest".
 Put the reference dump in "dumps/Test_func_name.dump".